 “2 seconds is the threshold for e-commerce website acceptability.
 At Google, we aim for under a half second.” – Google

 Sometimes uploading speed is related to the type of website hosting service you use.
 You can find inexpensive website hosting just about anywhere (GoDaddy, Bluehost, and HostGator), and they work fine for some sites.
-But if you’re going to invest in your website as part of your real strategy, then you want to upgrade to something that’s a little more customized.
+But if you’re going to invest in your website as part of your real strategy, you want to upgrade to something a little more customized.

 In our view, it’s worth it to pay a little more to ensure precious web traffic stays on your site.
 If you’re trying to attract patients to your website but don’t have the goods to back it up, you’re swimming upstream against a flood (and throwing valuable advertising money down the drain).